cfrydenlund01/earCrawler/README.md

 ### Datasets

 - Evaluation items live under `eval/` as JSONL files (one JSON object per line) and are indexed by `eval/manifest.json`.
-- The manifest ties datasets to a specific KG snapshot:
+- The manifest ties datasets to a specific KG snapshot **and** the curated references they rely on:
   - `kg_state.manifest_path` and `kg_state.digest` point at `kg/.kgstate/manifest.json` and its hash.
   - `datasets[]` records entries such as `ear_compliance.v1`, `entity_obligations.v1`, and `unanswerable.v1` with `task`, `file`, `version`, `description`, and `num_items`.
+  - `references.sections`, `references.kg_nodes`, and `references.kg_paths` enumerate the EAR sections and KG nodes/paths used in the eval slices. `python eval/validate_datasets.py` verifies that every dataset item references only these curated entries in addition to passing the JSON schema.
 - Per-item schema (shared across all datasets):
   - `id` – stable item identifier.
   - `task` – logical task (`ear_compliance`, `entity_obligation`, `unanswerable`, etc.).